This is the multi-page printable view of this section. Click here to print.

 • Project Management Software

-To modify a supported tenant/project group, follow these steps:
+To modify the supported tenant/project group, follow these steps.

-1. Tool Details page, click the Supported Tenants or Supported Information tab.
+1. On the Tool Details page, click the Supported Tenant or Support Information tab.

-2. In the Supported Tenants or Supported Information list, select the usage and new creation possibility to modify.
+2. In the Supported Tenant or Supported Information list, select Usage status and New creation allowed to modify.

-To transfer the management tenant/project group, follow these steps:
+To transfer the management tenant/project group, follow the steps below.

-1. Tool Details page, click the Supported Tenants or Supported Information tab.
+1. On the Tool Details page, click the Supported Tenant or Supported Information tab.

 2. Click the Transfer Management Tenant or Transfer Management Project Group button.
 The Transfer Management Tenant or Transfer Management Project Group popup window opens.

-3. Select the transfer target tenant or project group and click the Save button.
+3. Select the target tenant or project group for transfer, then click the Save button.

-To delete a supported tenant/project group, follow these steps:
+To delete a managed tenant/project group, follow these steps.

-1. Tool Details page, click the Supported Tenants or Supported Information tab.
+1. On the Tool Details page, click the Supported Tenant or Supported Information tab.

 2. Select the checkbox of the tenant/project group you want to delete.